wbaik/2048-pytorch/README.md

 and I am using a version of [gym](https://github.com/mllobet/gym-2048).

 ### How to use this...
-One could rely on pure `explorations`, but in this case, the `optimal moves` are, probabilistically speaking, not observed often enough.
-Therefore, use generated data, which teaches the network to learn from a better moves.
-Those generated data comes from the discussion [here](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048)
+One could rely on pure `explorations`, but `optimal moves` are probabilistically speaking not observed often enough.
+Therefore, use generated data, which teach the network to learn from better moves.
+Those generated data come from the discussion [here](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048)

-To generate the data, run the following:
+To generate data, run the following:

     $ python3 generate_replay_memory.py